 - Nutmeg Powder: Fresh ground nutmeg is divine.
 But high-quality nutmeg powder is second best.
 Nutmeg is another warming spice commonly seen in beverages and fall baking.

-- Allspice Powder (optional): I leave allspice out of this recipe, but nutmeg and allspice is a common spice combination that will work just fine as a pumpkin pie spice substitute if that's what you've got on hand.
+- Allspice Powder (optional): I leave allspice out of this recipe, but nutmeg and allspice is a common spice combination that will work fine as a pumpkin pie spice substitute if that’s what you’ve got.
 I leave it up to you if you want to include it in your blend.

 Special Equipment